Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Application to Lorentzian index theory

-\section{Application to Lorentzian Index Theory}
+\section{Application to Lorentzian index theory}

-With theorems \ref{bdyindex} and \ref{APScomp} we can now obtain from the results of the previous section corresponding statements about the Fredholm properties of Lorentzian Dirac operators.
-In the setting of Section \ref{Lorentzintro}, we have: \begin{thm} Let $P_i$ be a projection in $L^2(\Sigma_i,S^R(M)\otimes E)$ for $i\in \{0,1\}$.
-If
+With Theorems~\ref{bdyindex} and~\ref{APScomp} we can now obtain from the results of the previous section corresponding statements about the Fredholm properties of Lorentzian Dirac operators.
+In the setting of Section~\ref{Lorentzintro}, we have the following.